 While she didn't get into the events of the Jubilee specifically (there have been reports of tension), Meghan was asked if she's ready to forgive the royals—as well as her own estranged family members.

 “I think forgiveness is really important.
-It takes a lot more energy to not forgive,” she says.
+It takes a lot more energy to not forgive,” she said.
 “But it takes a lot of effort to forgive.
 I’ve really made an active effort, especially knowing that I can say anything.
 I have a lot to say until I don’t.
 Do you like that?
 Sometimes, as they say, the silent part is still part of the song.”

 You Might Also Like